ldf98/samsungctl/README.md

 \*\*\*\*\*\*\* ALL USERS PLEASE READ \*\*\*\*\*\*\*

+UPDATE TO POWER KEYS..
+In order to remove confusion of what TV supports what power keys.
+I have decided to alter the Samsung handling of keys.
+The way Samsung had them set up seemed to cause to much confusion.
+I think that everyone will like this way better.

+KEY_POWER = toggle.
+This is going to toggle the power. so if the TV is off it will turn it on. and if it is on it will turn it off.

+KEY_POWERON = Discrete power on. this will always turn the TV on if it is off.

+KEY_POWEROFF = You guessed it.
+Discrete power off.
+If the TV is on this will turn it off.

+This is a much easier mechanism and a whole lot easier to grasp. so no matter what TV you have and what key it supports no longer matters.
+This is what these keys will do. plain and simple.

+PLEASE READ

 The library has be updated and added to.
 There is a plethora of new features as well as some changes to the old ones.
 Be sure to read this documentation in it's entirety.